 Parquet flooring is a timeless flooring design that homeowners turn to for a classic or traditional look.
 What is parquet flooring exactly?
 It’s a mosaic of geometric designs that form squares and triangle shapes with wood pieces.
 If you’re wondering where you’ve seen it before, you have.
 This versatile flooring solution is used all over — from the Palace of Versailles in France to professional basketball courts.
 That’s quite a range!
 It’s also a common flooring solution for homes because it is easy to maintain, customize, and built to last.
-Before installing parquet flooring in your home, it is best to understand what exactly this product is and examine the advantages and disadvantages of this flooring choice.
+Before installing parquet floors in your home, it is best to understand what exactly this product is and examine the advantages and disadvantages of this flooring choice.

 Beauty and appeal

 Because parquet is made of wood, it gives a feeling of warmth to the area where you install it.
 The geometric and angular pattern options have made it a choice in some of the grandest palaces throughout time.
-Because you can customize the patterns and materials, parquet flooring can give your home a classic or modern look.
+Because you can customize the patterns and materials, parquet can give your home a classic or modern look.
 Not only can you choose from all kinds of patterns and materials, but you can also stain the wood different colors.
 Wood flooring has always been a reference when we think of comfort and luxury, which is why it’s no surprise that parquet flooring is used in homes and hotels throughout the world.

 If you are looking for something truly unique, parquet flooring is a good option to consider.
 Each tile truly is unique, as materials are combined and then cut before instillation.
 You are able to customize the patterns, materials, grains, and coloring of parquet flooring making no two rooms alike.